17 Awesome Woodworking Projects for Kids to Build

 Few things are as fun and entertaining, yet rewarding, as finishing a woodworking project with your kids.
 They get the joy of using their imaginations and using tools like adults, parents get the joy of spending time with the youngsters doing something positive, that teaches and that creates something the family can enjoy for a long time.

 These are great woodworking projects for kids.
 They offer a range of difficulties.
-You can create a progression of projects so that if your kids really like working with their hands, you can move from one to the next with increasing difficulty.
+You can create a progression of DIY wood projects so that if your kids really like working with their hands, you can move from one to the next with increasing difficulty.
 Some are very simple and feature only wood, paint and glue.
 Some require some power tools.
 That also means they also require a range of adult supervision.
 The great thing is that at their simplest, kids can focus their creativity on the grounds that there are no wrong answers.

 1. Homemade Candy Dispenser from Boys’ Life

 Did we say that a woodworking project can be rewarding?
 Learn how to build a candy dispenser – it isn’t just a good learning experience, we think it’s something your kids will love to build because it’ll give them treats whenever they want.

 This is one of the more complicated DIY wood projects, but it’s also the most fun.
 It includes some basic hand tools, so depending on age and development of motor skills parents will have a little extra work to do.